Alfred Klahr: Biography

 prisoner number 58933).
 He was member of Kampfgruppe Auschwitz.
-15 June 1944 Alfred Klahr (together with Polish communist, PPR member, Stefan Bratkowski) managed to escape, but he died afterward, shot by the SS in nazi-occupied Warsaw.
+15 June 1944 Alfred Klahr (together with Polish communist, PPR member, Stefan Bratkowski) managed to escape, but he died afterward, shot by the SS in Nazi-occupied Warsaw.

 Klahr's theory of the national question in Austria

 In March and April 1937 Klahr published the series of articles titled Zur nationalen Frage in Österreich.
 In these texts he explain how the Austria emerged from the German part of Europe to take another political direction.

 "The view that the Austrian people are a part of the German nation is theoretically unfounded.
 A union of the German nation, in which also the Austrians are included, never existed and does not exist today either.
 The Austrian people have lived under different economic and political conditions than the remaining Germans in the "Reich", and have therefore chosen another national development.
 How far this process of a national development is, and/or how close the connections from the common descent and common language are, only a concrete investigation of its history can answer that."

 — —Alfred Klahr (under his pseudonym "Rudolf"), after being asked in 1936 by the communist leadership in exile in Prague if the theoretical notion of an independent Austrian nation separate from Germany existed.

 This permitted to understand the conflict between the clerical Austrofascism and the Pan-German Nazism, each being expression of different social classes.

-In Auschwitz Klahr wrote the famous Auschwitz text, as a result of debates by Austrian and German communist detained in Auschwitz.
+In Auschwitz Klahr wrote the famous Auschwitz text, as a result of debates by Austrian and German communists detained in Auschwitz.